Skip to Content

 Golden Nugget

-Both the Gold and Rush towers at Golden Nugget sit alongside Fremont Street and are quite loud if your rooms are on that side (the north side) of the tower.
+Both the Gold and Rush towers at Golden Nugget sit alongside Fremont Street and are loud if your rooms are on that side (the north side) of the tower.

 Exterior of Golden Nugget at dusk.